nimrods8/binutils-gdb/README.md

 2DO
 ---
 * add break at opcodes by arch
-* add tui break into comments file to save/load automatically
 * read the list of renames/comments from ida and set it automatically in gdb tui
 * perfect decompiler